 An engagement letter is considered executed once it is signed by representatives of both parties.
 Once executed, the engagement letter forms a legally binding agreement.

-An engagement letter refers to a legal document that defines the relationship between a business providing professional services and their clients.
+An engagement letter refers to a legal document that defines the relationship between a business providing professional services and its clients.

 Engagement letters set the terms of the agreement between two parties and include details such as the scope, fees, and responsibilities, among others.